Baseball uniform: Home and road uniforms

 The Brooklyn Bridegrooms used checked uniforms in 1889, and brought them back in 1907 (as the Superbas) and 1916–1917 (as the Robins).
 Satin uniforms were developed by several teams including the Brooklyn Dodgers for night games, as the sheen of the fabric was more reflective and thus easier to see.
 Pinstripes were commonly worn on the uniforms of the New York Yankees.
 Legend had it that the stripes were adopted to make Babe Ruth look slimmer, but since the Yankees had already been wearing pinstripes a few years before Ruth played for them in 1920, the legend is most likely a myth.
 The Yankees' pinstripes on their home uniforms soon became a team symbol.

 In 1916, the Cleveland Indians became the first team to add numbers on their uniforms, positioned on the left sleeve of the home uniforms only.
 (Okkonen, p.
 36, p.
 120) In 1929, numbers were first added on the backs of uniforms by the New York Yankees and the Cleveland Indians.
 By 1932, all major league baseball teams had numbers on their players' uniforms.
 The Brooklyn Dodgers, in 1952, became the first baseball team to add numbers to the fronts of their uniforms.
-In 1960, the Chicago White Sox were the first team to place players' names on the back of their jerseys, doing so on their road jerseys; within a few years, this practice became almost universal in MLB, though to this day the Yankees only wear names on their uniforms for Players Weekend, a yearly event where alternate uniforms with nicknames are used.
+In 1960, the Chicago White Sox were the first team to place players' names on the back of their jerseys, doing so on their road jerseys; within a few years, this practice became almost universal in MLB, though to this day the Yankees have only worn names on their uniforms for Players Weekend, a discontinued event (2017-2019) where alternate uniforms with nicknames were used.